symdeb/Arduino-Touch-Player/README.md

 [dfplayer]: https://www.dfrobot.com/product-1121.html
 [switch]: https://www.e-switch.com/product-catalog/pushbutton/product-lines/tl2230-series-pushbutton-switches

-Note: Watch the video in VLC Media Player
+Note: Watch a demonstration of this video in the 3rd section of the mp4 file